Alice Wynekoop: 1919–1932: Low profile years

-1933-1955: From court to prison
+1933–1955: From court to prison

 On November 21, 1933, Wynekoop reported discovering the body of her daughter-in-law, Rheta Gretchen Gardner Wynekoop, on her examination table in her basement surgery.
 She denied, confessed and then denied again the charges of murder.
 The motive was ultimately attributed to financial pressures and her motherly protection of her son, Earle, who was miserable in the marriage.
 Wynekoop was tried twice, the first trial being declared a mistrial because of her poor health.
 The second resulted in a conviction for murder, as well as a sentence of 25 years.
-She was incarcerated for fourteen years at the Oakdale Reformatory for Women in Dwight, IL, where in a later news article on the prison, she was described as "the matriarch."
-She was "a tired, sick, old woman, who did a great deal of knitting for the soldiers during the war.")
-She was released on December 29, 1947 for good behavior.
+She was incarcerated for fourteen years at the Oakdale Reformatory for Women in Dwight, Illinois, where in a later news article on the prison, she was described as "the matriarch".
+She was "a tired, sick, old woman, who did a great deal of knitting for the soldiers during the war."

+She was released on December 29, 1947, for good behavior.
 After a brief hospitalization, she was moved to Burnside Rest Home in Chicago, where she lived anonymously and died at the age of 84 on July 4, 1955.
+She was buried at Rosehill Cemetery.